NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/posts/2-making-a-blog-tools-and-hosting.md

 - Selected `Azure App Service (Linux)`
 - Clicked <span style="color:green;font-size:18px">+</span> Create new
 - Completed the steps to provision the `Azure App Service`
+    - I configured deployment to be through GitHub actions, so Visual Studio created a workflow yml for me :ok_hand:

 When it was created, I went into `Configuration` and added `Azure__SignalR__ConnectionString` as an Application Setting-